Cardiologists

 Companies in this industry are engaged in diagnosing and treating disorders of the heart and blood vessels, which make up the cardiovascular system.
 Cardiologists operate through office-based private practices, health care organizations, and hospitals, as well as academic, government, or research institutions.
 Leading institutions for cardiology and heart surgery include The Cleveland Clinic and the Mayo Clinic (both based in the US), along with Bangkok Hospital (Thailand), Gleneagles Hospital (Singapore), and Narayana Health (India).

 Cardiovascular disease (CVD) is the leading cause of death globally, according to the World Health Organization.
-In 2022, about 20 million people died from CVDs.
+Yearly, about 20 million people die from CVDs.

 Physicians, including cardiologists and cardiovascular specialists, have about 212,000 firms with $470 billion as annual revenue.